juanchuletas/FuNlib/README.md

 - [License](#lock-license)

 ##  :beginner: About
 The name FuNLib stands for Fully Numerical Library.
-At this moment FuNlib only can solve 1D differential equations, but<br>
-there is a plan to extend to 2D and 3D.
+At this moment FuNlib only can solve 1D differential equations, but there is a plan to extend to 2D and 3D.
 This Library is written in pure C++ and use some lapack functions.

 ## :zap: Usage